 Freshman year of college I left my small town for Chicago.
 I had been accepted into a rigorous Theatre Management program with a 7% acceptance rate.
 An acceptance I had been told I would not get.
 I was told it was a mistake.
 But I left for Chicago, and it was one of the best decisions I made.

 In college, I juggled several internships in addition to classes and work.
-It was during my internships were I fell in love with mission-oriented marketing.
-I accessibility programming at The Theatre School and Chicago Children’s Theatre.
+It was during my internships were I fell in love with marketing.
+I coordinated accessibility programming at The Theatre School and Chicago Children’s Theatre.
 I worked in marketing and public relations at Chicago Shakespeare Theater then assisted Cathy Taylor, a theatre publicist.

 While still in college I started full-time work as the Director of Marketing for Drury Lane.
 I was a junior at the time.
 I again I was told that I shouldn’t have applied for the job, that I was in way over my head, that I didn’t deserve the position.
 I proved them wrong.